-(2) These amounts reflect the number of shares of Restricted Common Stock granted to each NEO.

-(3) This amount reflects the grant-date fair value of restricted stock awards calculated in accordance with FASB ASC 718 based on the Company's closing stock price on the grant date.
+- (2) These amounts reflect the number of shares of Restricted Common Stock granted to each NEO and excludes the performance-based portion of the 2018 Awards that will be deemed granted in 2019 and 2020 upon approval of the performance conditions. - (3) This amount reflects the grant-date fair value of restricted stock awards calculated in accordance with FASB ASC 718 based on the Company's closing stock price on February 1, 2018. the grant date.